CSU has zero tolerance for discrimination based on factors including (but not limited to) age, disability, race, sexuality, sex and gender identity.

 Employees and eligible family members can telephone the counselling service 24 hours a day, 7 days a week.

-Students that have experienced discrimination at CSU can contact the Student Liaison Officer (Equity) or a Student Counsellor.
+If you're a student and have experienced discrimination at CSU, you can contact the Student Liaison Officer (Equity) or a Student Counsellor.